Grain de Sel Togo, Inc.

-Each year, GDS selects new grantees and organizes career development workshop in partnership with Public Affairs Section of the Lome U.S. Embassy.
+Each year, GDS selects new grantees and organizes career development workshop in partnership with Public Affairs Section of the Lomé U.S. Embassy.
 GDS also serves as contact for all new Fulbright Grantees and other U.S Department of State Exchange Program Visitors from Togo and West Africa, and sometimes to International Students from Africa.

-As of January 2021, GDS has offered scholarships to 41 students in public universities in Kara and Lome (Togo), Bordeaux, France, Dunkerque, France and in Ouagadougou, Burkina Faso.
+As of January 2025, GDS has offered scholarships to 55 students in public universities in Kara and Lomé, Togo, Bordeaux, France, Dunkerque, France and in Ouagadougou, Burkina Faso.
 Other students have been supported for the Master and doctoral Studies in Canada, France and in the US.
 Grain de Sel Togo provides technical and academic support to Fulbright scholars from Africa.